nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 - Generation chains: A generation chain is a blockchain used that generates new states on the CKB.

   Generation chains may be permissionless blockchains (such as an EVM compatible blockchain) or permissioned blockchains (such as CITA or Hyperledger Fabric).
 On permissioned blockchains, consensus is reached in smaller scopes, which gives better privacy and performance.
-On generation chains, participants perform computations together, validate results with each other, and commit blockchain states to the CKB to get wider agreement when necessary.
+On generation chains, participants perform computations together, verify results with each other, and commit blockchain states to the CKB to get wider agreement when necessary.

 ### 3.2  Nervos Nodes

 Nervos CKB (CKB for short) is designed as a general purpose common knowledge base (Appendix: Common Knowledge Base).
 The CKB network consists of three types of nodes:

 - Archive Nodes: full nodes in the CKB network.
-They validate new blocks and transactions, relay blocks and transactions, and keep all historical transactions on disk.
+They verify new blocks and transactions, relay blocks and transactions, and keep all historical transactions on disk.
 Archive Nodes can increase the overall robustness of the system, and provide query services for historical data.
 - Consensus Nodes: consensus participating nodes in the CKB network.
 Consensus Nodes listen to new transactions, package them to blocks, and achieve consensus on new blocks.
 Consensus Nodes do not have to store the entire transaction history.
 - Light Clients: users interact with the CKB network with Light Clients.
 They store only very limited data, and can run on desktop computers or mobile devices.